Is Car Insurance Required in Florida?

 Like most states, Florida requires drivers to have car insurance.
 However, Florida’s car insurance laws are much different from most other states.
 Florida has no-fault car insurance laws, which not only can result in higher rates but can also cause some difficulties in an accident.
-There are specific car insurance requirements for all Florida drivers, and additional coverage options that you might consider.
+There are specific car insurance requirements for all Florida drivers and additional coverage options that you might consider.

-What Does No Fault Insurance Mean?
+What Does No-Fault Insurance Mean?

-No fault car insurance means that when you are in an accident, you file a claim on your own car insurance policy regardless of who was at fault in the accident.
+No-fault car insurance means that when you are in an accident, you file a claim on your own car insurance policy regardless of who was at fault in the accident.
 In these instances, filing a claim does not necessarily raise your car insurance rates.
 Because the accident may not have been your fault, Florida insurers do not automatically penalize you for having a claim filed.

 When you have an accident, your medical claims must go through your own car insurance first.
 Once your coverage maximums have been met or exceeded, additional medical expenses can be covered by the at-fault party to the accident.
 However, with the high coverage limits that Florida requires, most accidents will not result in injuries that exceed the coverage amounts.

-Florida’s no fault car insurance laws get a lot of flack for not placing the blame where it belongs.
-By having no fault car insurance laws, at-fault parties to car accidents often do not face financial consequences.
-The no fault insurance laws have significantly cut down on lawsuits resulting from car accidents.
+Florida’s no-fault car insurance laws get a lot of flack for not placing the blame where it belongs.
+By having no-fault car insurance laws, at-fault parties to car accidents often do not face financial consequences.
+The no-fault insurance laws have significantly cut down on lawsuits resulting from car accidents.
 However, it has also resulted in more dangerous drivers on the road, increased drinking and driving in the state, and more claims being filed.

 What Coverage is Required?

 There are two types of coverage required by Florida no-fault car insurance laws.
-The first type of coverage is Property Damage Liability coverage, or PDL.
+The first type of coverage is Property Damage Liability coverage or PDL.
 Your PDL policy must cover up to $10,000 of property damage to another vehicle.
 This coverage only applies to a vehicle that you or a driver on your policy damages in an accident.
-It is liability only coverage.
+It is liability-only coverage.
 This coverage does not help you recover losses for damages to your own vehicle.
-For that type of coverage you will need to go above and beyond Florida’s state required insurance.
+For that type of coverage, you will need to go above and beyond Florida’s state-required insurance.

-The second type of coverage that you must have in Florida is Personal Injury Protection.
+The second type of coverage that you need to have in Florida is Personal Injury Protection.
 PIP insurance covers the medical expenses of yourself and any passengers in your vehicle up to $10,000.
 Remember that with Florida’s no-fault insurance laws, you are required to file a claim for personal injury on your own policy first.
 In a major accident with multiple passengers, the $10,000 minimum coverage amount may not be enough to cover all expenses.
 You may want to increase this coverage.

 What Coverage is Recommended?